jwern/fishtopia/README.md

 "**move**" you'll be asked where you would like to go.
 The current options are "**river**" and "**ocean**".

 "**shop**" you'll be asked how much bait you want to buy.
-This expect an integer input: if you try to buy more bait than you can afford, the shop will tell you the max amount of bait you can buy.
+This expects an **integer** input: if you try to buy more bait than you can afford, the shop will tell you the max amount of bait you can buy.

 "**save**" you'll be asked if you want to save and continue or save and quit.  "**continue**" saves but lets you keep playing; "**quit**" saves and exits the program.

 "**stop**" asks if you'd like to save before quitting.  "**yes**" (and a few accepted variations) will save while anything else will not; both answers will then exit the program.

+### The fishing mini-game

-"**fish**" will begin the fishing mini-game.
+Submitting the keyword "**fish**" will begin the fishing mini-game.
 When fishing, you will see a grid with a row of letters at the top and a column of numbers on the left like so:
 ```
   A B C D
 1 ~ ~ ~ ~